craftr-build/craftr-build-4.x/README.md

    directory relative to the build script's parent directory.
 5) Set the `cxx.type` property to "executable" in order to create an executable from the source files.
+6) The `-c` flag, or `--configure`, is used to run the build script and generate a Ninja build manifest.
+   The `-b` flag, or `--build`, indicates that the build should be executed right afterwards.
+   With `--variant=release`, you specify a release build (as opposed to the default `--variant=debug`).
+   The `main:cxx.run` argument specifies the target and operator to build -- and this is the name of the target that is automatically generated for invoking the executable that is built for the target `main`.
+   The `@="World"` part that is appended directly to the operator is passed to the executable that is executed with the `main:cxx.run` operator.
+In the example above, the executable takes the first argument and prints it as `Hello, %s!`.

 __Important Built-ins and API Members__